 Why Temperament is Not Negotiable

 One day in 2000 when Dad was in his 70’s we were taking a mob of commercial cows and older calves to the yards when without warning one spun round at the back of the mob and ran straight over him knocking him to the ground in an open paddock.
 Any other cow would have run back to the mob but this cow became incensed.
-She spun and hit him again knocking him unconscious and swiping me away twice as i tried to fend her away throwing me 3 metres away through a fence.
+She spun and hit him repeatedly knocking him unconscious and swiping me away twice as I tried to fend her away throwing me 3 metres away through a fence.

 There is no room in our herd for animals with bad temperament.
 It is the first thing we cull and select for.
 It is not negotiable.
 Animals in their very nature can be unpredictable but in our Breeding Philosophy there is no more important trait than temperament.